iAbhishek91/aws-as-code/docs/FAQ.md

 - *What are the services of AWS on DR*?

 CloudRanger is one of the famous for recover and backup for small, medium and enterprise level business.

+## DynamoDB

+- *what the different type of no-sql database available*?

+columnar, graph, key-pair, documents.